B

 Diet

 These birds are foragers and generally look for food on the ground of open grasslands.
 They are usually found near herds of livestock like cows, which flush up insects when they graze.
-These insects include:
+These insects and invertebrates include:

 However, they are omnivores, and most of their diet consists of plant matter, including seeds and fruit.
-Interestingly, during mating season, females will eat snail shells, which increases their calcium level, and helps egg production.
+Interestingly, during mating season, females will eat snail shells, which increases their calcium level and helps egg production.

 Reproduction